mcmahonmc/mcmahonmc.github.io/_projects/mercari-benchmarking.md

 In addition to tracking quarterly metrics like user satisfaction, ease of use, ease of navigation, and product-market fit, we also collected open-text feedback that was synthesized at first pass using Sprig's AI.
 Aided with manual inspection, three main opportunity areas emerged, including search (especially low-hit search queries and clothing queries), item discovery, and listing efficiency.

+## Reporting

+I organized a recurring quarterly research share-out venue, which drew 70+ employees from across the entire organization.
+At the time, this was the majority of our US staff!

 <div class="gallery-box">
   <div class="gallery">
     <img src="/images/projects/benchmarking/slide-1.png" B loading="lazy" alt="Artifact">